 One giant leap for art history

 Undeterred, he invited five prominent artists to contribute drawings that could be miniaturized and etched onto a 0.75″ x 0.5″ ceramic tile by scientists at Bell Labs.
-An anonymous engineer agreed to install the tile on the Intrepid lunar module, which would remain on the moon once the astronauts returned home.
+An anonymous engineer agreed to hide the tile on the Intrepid lunar module, which would remain on the moon once the astronauts returned home.

 For the project, Andy Warhol contributed the stylized signature seen in the upper left corner.
-His initials transform into a rocket ship and then some, a creative decision so wrong, it’s almost right.
+His initials transform into a rocket ship and then some—a creative decision so wrong, it’s almost right.

 MOMA this isn’t, but not for lack of historical significance.

 The anonymous engineer promised to send a telegram once the tile was aboard the Intrepid.
-True to his word, on November 12, 1969, this telegram was sent to Myers from Cape Canaveral: “YOU’RE ON.
+True to his word, on November 12, 1969, this telegram was sent from Cape Canaveral: “YOU’RE ON.
 ALL SYSTEMS ARE GO.”

 So, what do you think?
 Did Myers pull it off?
 Did he smuggle a miniature museum of art onto the moon?